Jake's Bikes Ltd is a limited company registered in England with company number 07449533. Our registered address is:

 These logs are used to produce site statistics; the raw log data is not made public.

 Log data may be examined by developers and administrators in the course of solving technical problems.
 IP addresses of users, derived either from those logs or from records in the database may be used to correlate usernames and network addresses in investigating abuse of our websites and services.

-All Bristol Bicycles purchased online are built to order, usually within a week.
+All bikes are built to order, usually within a week.
 We maintain a waiting list during busy periods, and the waiting time can be up to 2 weeks.
-Once you place your order we will contact you to confirm the scheduled date for building your bike.
 Please allow an additional three working days for delivery.

-Bikes collected from Jake’s Bikes in Bristol will be provided fully-assembled and ready to ride.
+Bikes which you collect from us will be provided fully-assembled and ready to ride.
 Bikes sent by courier will have the handlebars, pedals, saddle and front wheel removed.
 You will need a 5mm allen key and strong 15mm spanner to install these.
 Assembly instructions are provided with the bike, but tools are not.
 If in any doubt, we suggest you consult a professional bike mechanic.

 All photographs and images are for illustrative purposes only.
 The actual size and model of bike may differ slightly in specification from those shown, e.g. the headset type, cable routing, of brand of wheel rim and tyre is slightly different one some frame sizes.